Reubyqq/git-practice/README.md

 }
 ```
 **Story 8:**
-i have used what ive learnt and applied this to the instructions, i am *fairly* confident i have succeeded in this
+i have used what ive learnt and applied this to the instructions, i am *fairly* confident i have succeeded in this with external research i have done on c++ in my own time

 **Code for Story 8**